CondationCMS/cms-server/test-server/hosts/demo/content/index.asection.about.md

   index: false
 description: total awesome sectiondd
 parent:
-  text: text for a section1
+  text: text for a section
+layout:
+  order: 0
 ---

-# This is a section2
+# This is a section: about

 And no i can edit the content